 Oberlin Road is undergoing an evolution influenced by redevelopment activity that is supported by strong demand for business and residential space in the Cameron Village area.
 The construction of mixed use buildings and their associated streetscape improvements will help to redefine the character and use of the street.
 These changes raise the question of how to more fully integrate multimodal transportation uses within the corridor.
 Extending streetscape improvements along Oberlin Road and connecting to the surrounding community are important to creating a continuous character and to reinforce a reliable network of travel options within the area.

-The final report of the Oberlin Road Streetscape Plan has been submitted for consideration by City Council.
-Council is expected to consider the plan during their meeting on November 18, 2014.
-The plan focuses on improving the sidewalk environment in the study area.
-To implement the capital project portion of the streetscape plan, staff recommends dividing the work into two stages in order to make small, meaningful improvements more rapidly, and to manage the uncertainty in implementing the more extensive investments.
+The Oberlin Road Streetscape Plan was adopted by City Council on January 6, 2015.
+The plan focuses on improving the sidewalk environment.
+As an adopted streetscape plan, it now guides public improvements made through development to Oberlin Road, between Park Drive and Bedford Avenue.
+To implement the capital project portion of the streetscape plan, the project has been divided into two stages in order to make small, meaningful improvements more rapidly, and to manage the uncertainty in implementing the more extensive investments.
+City staff are now beginning the engineering design for both phases.
 Please contact Jason Myers if you have questions or concerns.
 Stay informed of future updates by signing up for Oberlin Road Streetscape Project communications through MyRaleigh Subscriptions.

 Draft Goal Statement

 The Wade/Oberlin Small Area Plan of the 2030 Comprehensive Plan recognizes this ongoing evolution and identifies Oberlin Road as the “main street” of the area emphasizing the need to more fully integrate pedestrian, bike, auto, and transit uses into a well-landscaped and attractive streetscape that serves people of all abilities.